asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 authorization checks.
 Once these are done, the configuration in the YAML file is validated, persisted to the cluster store, and work is scheduled to the server

+As mentioned already the api server is nothing more than a pod backed by an image, and a service objects.
+Meaning that we can simply see those by doing - `kubectl get pods -n kube-system`.
+These will show you all pods part of the system namespace, and in there one will immediately notice, a pod called - `kube-apiserver`.

 #### The cluster store

 The cluster store is the only stateful part of the control plane and persistently stores the entire configuration and state of the cluster.
 As such it is vital components of every Kubernetes cluster - no cluster store, no cluster.
 The cluster store is currently based on `etcd`, a popular distributed database.
-As it is the single source of truth for a cluster, you should run between 3-5 replicas of the `etcd` service for high-availability and you should provide adequate ways to recover when things to bad.
+As it is the single source of truth for a cluster, you should run between 3-5 replicas of the `etcd` service for high-availability and you should provide adequate ways to recover when things go bad.
 A default installation of Kubernetes installs a replica of the cluster store on every control plane node and automatically configures the high availability (HA)

 On the topic of availability, `etcd` prefers consistency over availability.
 This means it does not tolerate split brains